QoreCode/patterns-party/src/patterns/factory-method/task.md

-Create a factories that will create all devices
+Create a factory methods for house and apartment models

+it should work like this:

+house.createLamp()
+house.createClock()